wdangds/blog/content/Machine Learning/The Machine Learning Landscape.md

 Machine Learning (ML) is the science and art of programming computers to ==learn from data==.
 It empowers systems to improve at a task without being explicitly programmed for every scenario.

 **Formal Definitions**:
+> [!quote] Arthur Samuel, 1959
 > A "field of study that gives computers the ability to learn without being explicitly programmed".

->
+> [!quote] Tom Mitchell, 1997
-\- Arthur Samuel, 1959

-> A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.
+> A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E. [^1]
->
-\- Tom Mitchell, 1997 [^1]

 > [!example]- Example: The Spam Filter
 > Let's break down the spam filter example using Tom Mitchell's definition: